-After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination.

-- The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives excessive lens wear, and/or a poorly fitting lens. - 3.
-Papillary conjunctival changes may be indicative of an unclean and/or ses must be discarded after a single use and must not be used from patient
+- After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination. - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemial can be indicative of an unclean lens, a reaction to solution preservatives excessive lens wear, and/or a poorly fitting lens. - 3.
+Papillary conjunctival changes may be indicative of an unclean and/or damaged loss to patient.